vincentbernat/rfc5077/README.md

 - `git submodule init`
 - `git submodule update`

 Then run `make` to build the executables.
-This currently needs OpenSSL 1.1.
+This currently needs **OpenSSL 1.1**.
 If you have an older version, go back to commit `3c37c33b46e0`:

 - `git checkout 3c37c33b46e0`